howbuildingsfail/hbf-rig/setuplinux.md

 - **qjackctl** including all the jack stuff: `sudo apt install qjackctl`.
 Make sure you say 'yes' to realtime scheduling - or fix it after install by following [https://jackaudio.org/faq/linux_rt_config.html].
 - **bristol** download from sourceforge: [https://sourceforge.net/projects/bristol/].
 This requires `gcc` to be installed:  `sudo apt install build-essential` will do this for you.
 You'll also need `libasound2-dev` and `libjack-dev` and `libx11-dev` for the GUI.
 You can then do `./configure`, but before you do a make, this page [https://linuxmusicians.com/viewtopic.php?t=17825] says you have to comment out the line `#include <alsa/iatomic.h>` in the file `libbristolaudio/audioEngineJack.c` before doing `make`.
 - **seq24/seq24plus** the former can be installed using `sudo apt install seq24`.
 For live sets, you'll need seq24plus so you can move between tracks via the spacebar.
-You'll have to edit `~/.seq24rc` to get the ALSA ports for connecting up to midi: set [manual-alsa-ports] to 1
+You'll have to edit `~/.seq24rc` to get the ALSA ports for connecting up to midi: set [manual-alsa-ports] to 1.
+To set up seq24plus, clone it from [https://github.com/franticspider/seq24plus].
+You'll need to `apt get install` the following libraries: `libgtkmm-2.4-dev`.

+- **ttymidi** - you get this from [https://github.com/cjbarnes18/ttymidi].
+Then do `make` and `sudo make install`.
+You'll need to add your username to the dialout group so you don't have to use ttymidi as root: `sudo adduser sjh518 dialout`.
+Restart required.